Texas to Georgia Car Shipping

 Texas to Georgia Vehicle Transport FAQs

-Preparing your vehicle for shipping from Texas to Georgia is simple when you follow these key steps:
+Preparing your vehicle for transport from Texas to Georgia is simple.
+Follow these key steps:

-Check Fluids and Battery: Ensure your car has enough gas (about 1/4 tank), oil, and brake fluid.
-Make sure the battery is charged and connections are secure.
+Check fluid levels and battery: Ensure your car has enough gas (about a quarter tank) and the battery is charged so it can be loaded and unloaded.

-Remove Accessories: Take off any removable items like bike racks, spoilers, or antennas that could be damaged or cause damage during transit.
+Remove or secure accessories: Take off or secure any exterior items like bike racks, spoilers, or antennas that could get damaged.

-Before your Texas to Georgia shipment begins, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.
+Before your shipment begins, we verify that your assigned carrier’s insurance is active and valid.
+We also require all carriers to add Sherpa Auto Transport as a Certificate Holder on their policy for added protection.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.